 Let's make it happen

-After twelve years the Act can be seen as an abject failure and SAFE has made a substantial submission to demand significant change.
+After thirteen years the Act can be seen as an abject failure and SAFE made a substantial submission to demand significant change.
 In the revised AWA SAFE wants to see:

 • the establishment of an independent Commission for Animals;

 • an end to the legal loopholes that allow factory farming practices (such as farrowing crates for pigs) to exist;

 • breaches of welfare codes become offences;

 • a complete overhaul of the animal ethics committees that oversee animal experimentation.

 DOWNLOAD SAFE's preliminary submission document: the road to world-leading animal welfare.